 If the bronchial carcinoma also releases hormone-like substances into the blood, it can lead to brittle bones and cardiac arrhythmias.

-Therapies for the treatment of small cell lung cancer:
+Diagnosis of small cell lung cancer

 The diagnosis is made on the basis of a detailed medical history, physical examination, bronchoscopy (reflection of the bronchi) and computed tomography.
-Appropriate therapies depend on the stage of lung cancer and the patient's condition.

 At a very early stage of the disease, when the cancer is limited to the lungs without metastasizing, small cell lung cancer is operable.
 Before the operation, the lymph nodes in the chest will be checked for cancer with mediastinoscopy because surgery is unlikely to be a good option if the cancer has spread there.